 I searched high and low for something like this and it just didn’t exist.
 I struggled to come up with the best way to organize IEP paperwork and I think I may have found it.
 IEP organization does not have to be challenging.
 You can organize your IEP paperwork (and reduce your stress!) with a little guidance and direction.

 I always wanted to create an IEP organizer, I just couldn’t.
 I’m terrible at graphic design type stuff and over the years I made several attempts to make one, but just couldn’t.
-Finally I took the plunge and decided that I would pay a graphic designer to make me an IEP organizer and that I would sell it at a nominal fee to help recover my costs.
-So that is what I am doing.
+I wanted to create something that would not only make the piles of paper look pretty, but help parents in a functional way.
+Finally, I did it.

 I struggled with how to provide the IEP Organizer to you, parents.
 I looked into getting them printed with binders and folders and I just couldn’t afford to do it.
 Even if I sold them that way, it’s a logistical nightmare as I do not want to be a warehouse here in my tiny home.
 I am still trying to figure out a way to do that, but for now this is it.

 It doesn’t have to be anything fancy and you can reuse some of the items from year to year.
-I felt that the printable format was best because you can use the same format year after year–no need to purchase a new one each year if I sold it already printed.
+I felt that the printable format was best because you can use the same format year after year.

 Here are the easy steps to putting this together.